What was the Amritsar Massacre?

 Google Maps content is not displayed due to your current cookie settings.
 Click on the cookie policy (functional) to agree to the Google Maps cookie policy and view the content.
 You can find out more about this in the Google Maps privacy policy.

-The key events leading up to the massacre began in 1918, when the British implemented a series of repressive measures in India in response to rising nationalist sentiment.
+In early 1919, the British implemented a series of repressive measures in India in response to rising nationalist sentiment.

 These measures included banning public meetings, censoring the press, and jailing political leaders without trial.